-\textbf{Optimization Option.} We also investigate the effectiveness of various optimization options on KD process in addressing distribution shift.
-Concretely, we examine a range of optimization options, which include \textbf{(1) Distillation hyperparameters.} We perform sweep for hyperparameters and set for all, which ensures fair comparisons in different settings. \textbf{(2) Pretrain or not.} Students pre-training on ImageNet is a prevalent out-of-the-box solution, providing more relevant and diverse features for the target domains, and thus improving the performance.
-In our benchmark, we add the pre-training option and observe whether is useful. \textbf{(3) Optimizer.} We allow two common optimizers Adam~\citep{kingma2014adam} and SGD~\citep{bottou2012stochastic} in our evaluation, and study the potential shift effects of different optimizers. \textbf{(4) Student Selection.} Learning ability could be specific to student capacity and ResNet-like architectures.
-In our benchmark, we also replace the student model with another in order to investigate relevance, such as WRNet and MobileNet.
+We also investigate the effectiveness of various optimization options on the KD process in addressing the distribution shift.
+Concretely, we examine a range of optimization options, which include \textbf{(a) Distillation hyperparameters.} We perform a sweep for hyperparameters and set for all, which ensures fair comparisons in different settings. \textbf{(b) Pretrain or not.} Students pre-training on ImageNet is a prevalent out-of-the-box solution, providing more relevant and diverse features for the target domains, and thus improving the performance.
+In our benchmark, we add the pre-training option and observe whether is useful. \textbf{(c) Optimizer.} We allow two common optimizers Adam~\citep{kingma2014adam} and SGD~\citep{bottou2012stochastic} in our evaluation, and study the potential shift effects of different optimizers. \textbf{(d) Student Selection.} Learning ability could be specific to student capacity and ResNet-like architectures.
+In our benchmark, we also replace the student model with another to investigate relevance, such as WRNet and MobileNet.